raghulmz/R-Works/my_functions/information_value/readme.md

 I would like to thank **Mr. Rajesh Jakhotia, B.E., PMP** whose article is the basis for this code.

-It is based on the article [Information Value Concept in Scorecard Development](https://www.linkedin.com/pulse/20140627161956-96945870-information-value) by **Rajesh Jakhotia, B.E., PMP**
+It is based on the article [Information Value Concept in Scorecard Development](https://www.linkedin.com/pulse/20140627161956-96945870-information-value) posted on LinkedIn by Mr. Jakhotia.

 The following assumptions and adjustments were made apart from those specified by the author